To make working from home easier, your network password has been temporarily set so it will not expire during the closure.

 Use Teams to collaborate with your team remotely.
 The first thing you may wonder is how to create a new Team.
 This short video Creating a Team in Microsoft Teams shows how to do it.
 From there you can chat, meet online, call, and share files, all in one place.
 We've added training workshops to learn more about this tool.

 A short video Accessing Microsoft Teams Online shows how to use Teams via the web when you don't have the app installed.

 Zoom Video Conferencing

 Meet online from your computer using Zoom.
-A variety of short training videos prepared by IT Services: Zoom Tutorials Playlist.
-Meeting options include video conferencing, screen sharing, recording, and live streaming ( Zoom Help).
+Password protect your Zoom meeting if you're concerned about uninvited visitors to your meeting.
+More details about Zoom Security including how to password protect a previously scheduled meeting.
+You can view a variety of short training videos prepared by IT Services: Zoom Tutorials Playlist.
+Meeting options include video conferencing, screen sharing, recording, and live streaming (Zoom Help).
 This is adaptable for various sizes of groups.

 A short video How to Connect to a Zoom Meeting: Joining a Meeting & Initial Configuration shows how to connect when you've been send a Zoom meeting invitation.